-In early July, we left Granada, Nicaragua, and headed to Playa Samara on the northern Pacific coast of Costa Rica.
+In early July, we left Granada, Nicaragua, and headed to Playa Sámara on the northern Pacific coast of Costa Rica (that’s our little casita by the beach in the photo).
 It’s been pretty smooth sailing, but we learned quite a few things along the way!

 Update: Right after I wrote this post, I got sick with dengue and never got around to publishing it!
 So there are many more lessons learned in the past few weeks, which I’ll have to write about in another post.
 And yes, I’m feeling much better now. 🙂

 I’m willing to pay more for convenience, but it might not save any time.

 These days, it seems we find less pleasure in the journey—we just want to get there already, and typically try to avoid long, complicated travel days if possible.

 We decided we didn’t want to bother going the totally DIY route from Nicaragua to Costa Rica (which would entail cobbling together an assortment of buses and taxis to get from Granada to Liberia), so we booked with TicaBus, which cost about $28 one-way from Granada to Liberia in northern Costa Rica.

 Yes, the DIY version probably would have been cheaper, but it was nice to have everything taken care of and just hop on and off the same bus for the border crossings.
 While that was more convenient, we realized that it probably took longer, despite the higher cost.